1 FAM 020

 (5) Plans and assists in carrying out programs for certain public events where the diplomatic corps is involved, including U.S. Presidential inaugurations and State funerals;

-(6) Plans and executes arrangements for official functions given by the Secretary of State, the Vice President, and high-ranking U.S. Government officials; provides general ceremonial advice as requested by officials or the public.
+(6) Plans, supports and executes arrangements for a wide range of ceremonial and official functions hosted by the President, Vice President, Secretary of State, and other high-ranking United States Government officials and; provides general ceremonial advice as requested by officials or the public.

-(7) Coordinates with the White House on the presentation of credentials of foreign ambassadors to the President;
+(7) Coordinates, plans, arranges, and executes with the White House the presentation of credentials of foreign ambassadors and delegation Heads to the President;

 (8) Has primary responsibility within the Department for all activities associated with the: